AustinMay1/how-to-git/README.md

 ### Step 6:

-back in GitHub Desktop, on the left hand side ensure that you have the files you have changed checked off and at the bottom write out a commit message, then click `Commit to your-branch-name`
+back in GitHub Desktop, on the left hand side ensure that you have the files you have changed checked off and at the bottom write out a commit message, then click `Commit to your-branch-name`.
+You should then see an option to `publish this branch` or `Ctrl+P`.

 ### Step 7: